-You will have access to 2 sets of practice exam questions for each exam.
+You will have access to practice exam questions.
 These will be posted on the Canvas website the week before each exam.
-Answers to the 1st set for each midterm (not the final) will be posted Sunday mornings before each Midterm exam so that you can submit your answers for extra credit by Saturday at 11:59pm before the exam.
-Answers to the 2nd set and each set for the final will be posted at the same time as the practice questions are posted, BUT it is important that you attempt the questions before reviewing the answers to truly learn and understand the problems.
-If you attempt the questions without your notes, even better as this is true retrieval practice!
-This is a proven study technique that will enhance your understanding and will help you be faster on exams.
+Answers will be posted Sunday mornings before each Midterm exam and at the same time as the Final exam practice questions are posted before the final, BUT it is important that you attempt the questions before reviewing the answers to truly learn and understand the problems.
+This is a proven study technique that will enhance your understanding.
 In addition, there are many good questions in text books and various sources online that are helpful in mastering each topic.

 Many student request extra practice problems beyond what is provided.
-I recommend that you alter homework and lecture questions and write your own questions from scratch as this is has been shown to be an extremely effective method for improving your understanding and ability to apply the concepts, which you will have to do on exams.
-Do this with study partners and share them even!
-However, if you prefer to have a resource of questions for much of the content, consider purchasing the Mastering level of the textbook.
+I recommend that you alter homework and lecture questions and write your own questions from scratch as this is an extremely effective method for improving your understanding and ability to apply the concepts, which you will have to do on exams.
+DO this with study partners and share them even!
+However, if you prefer to have an ongoing resource of additional questions, please purchase the Mastering level of the textbook.
 You can find Genetics textbooks in the library as well, which will also have additional questions for you to practice from though I am unsure if you can find an answer key.
 I do not have knowledge of a free online resource with practice questions and answers.
 This does not mean these do not exist so google away and please share it with me if you find one!!